 For the garlic sauce

-- Add the pork (and marinade) and allow to simmer gently for a further 5 minutes
+- Add the pork and the marinade to the vegetables and allow to simmer for another 5 minutes until well-heated and the sauce has thickened.

 - If the sauce is too thin add as much of the cornflour/water mix as necessary to thicken.
-The consistency should be like a thick gravy
+The consistency should be like a thick gravy1 tablespoon cornflour (or cornstarch) mixed with a little water

 - Serve over a bed of cooked white rice